 Due to the government sequester that went into effect on March 1, 2013, loan origination fees on new federal loans first disbursed (sent to UC) increased slightly.
 Again, this is only on new loans disbursed for the first time on or after July 1, 2013.
-Increases that are date-specific affect acceptance, increases or loan process completions later in the academic year.
+Fee rates that are date-specific affect acceptance, loan increases or loan process completions later in the academic year.

 For Direct Loans after July 1, 2012

 Direct Loans with their first disbursement on or after July 1, 2012, have a straight forward origination fee.
 Direct Subsidized and Unsubsidized Loans have a 1.0% origination fee.
 Direct PLUS Loans (for parents or graduate students) have a 4.0% origination fee.